 From 2001 to 2004, Kandarian was executive director of the Pension Benefit Guaranty Corporation (PBGC).
 During his tenure, he made the public case for comprehensive reform of the pension funding rules to put the defined benefit system and the PBGC on a sound financial footing, helping to lay the groundwork for the enactment of the Pension Protection Act of 2006.

 Previously, Kandarian was founder and managing partner of Orion Partners, LP, a private equity firm based in the Boston area.
 Earlier he was managing director of Lee Capital Holdings.
 He began his career as an investment banker with Houston-based Rotan Mosle, Inc.

-Kandarian is a board member of the Damon Runyon Cancer Research Foundation, the Institute of International Finance, the Lincoln Center for the Performing Arts, Neuberger Berman and the Partnership for New York City.
-He is a member of the Business Council, the Business Roundtable and the Financial Services Forum.
+Kandarian is a board member of the Damon Runyon Cancer Research Foundation, the Institute of International Finance, Lincoln Center for the Performing Arts, Neuberger Berman and the Partnership for New York City.
+He is a member of the Business Council and the Business Roundtable.
 Kandarian earned his B.A. from Clark University, J.D. from Georgetown University Law Center, and M.B.A. from Harvard Business School.